betelgueze/sudokuSolver/README.md

 how to run:

-./a.exe DIM_X DIM_Y config.txt input.txt [-v]
+./sudokuSolver.jar DIM_X DIM_Y config.txt input.txt [-v] \
-DIM_X,DIM_Y are dimensions of a SUDOKU board config.txt includes specific description of any SUDOKU you can imagine see the attachet config.txt files examples input.txt containst definition of a SUDOKU puzzle to be solved
+DIM_X,DIM_Y are integer dimensions of a SUDOKU board \
+config.txt file includes specific description of any SUDOKU you can imagine see the attachet config.txt files examples \
+input.txt file containst definition of a SUDOKU puzzle to be solved\
 -v verbose output for debugging purpouses